Rue DeBona: Professional wrestling career

-In 2003, DeBona signed with the WWE as the new co-host of their show, Afterburn, she became the main host shortly after her debut episode.
+In 2003, DeBona signed with the WWE as the new co-host of their show, Afterburn; she became the main host shortly after her debut episode.

-In 2004 DeBona became the backstage interviewer for HEAT.
-On the February 5 2004 episode, of Smackdown!
-DeBona made her main roster debut, officially announcing the Playboy magazine cover featuring WWE Divas; Sable and Torrie Wilson.
-She also featured on the February 12 2004 episode, of Smackdown! interviewing Sable and Torrie Wilson on their upcoming Playboy cover.
-She appeared on the WrestleMania XX, pre-show as a backstage interviewer, interviewing the Big Show about his match against John Cena.
+In 2004, DeBona became the backstage interviewer for HEAT.
+On the February 5, 2004 episode, of Smackdown!, DeBona made her main roster debut, officially announcing the Playboy magazine cover featuring WWE Divas; Sable and Torrie Wilson.
+She was also featured on the February 12, 2004 episode of Smackdown!, interviewing Sable and Torrie Wilson on their upcoming Playboy cover.
+She appeared on the WrestleMania XX pre-show as a backstage interviewer, interviewing the Big Show about his match against John Cena.
 In June 2004, DeBona asked for her release from the company, which she was granted.

-In 2005, DeBona featured on John Cena's single; Summer Fling.
+In 2005, DeBona was featured on John Cena's single; Summer Flings.

 Personal life

 DeBona was married to former WWE and TNA, commentator Josh Matthews, from November 2006, until their divorce in 2008.